Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: Abstract

 \section{Abstract}

-We present machine learning (ML)-based pipelines designed to populate galaxies into dark matter halos from N-body simulations.
-These pipelines predict galaxy stellar mass ($M_*$), star formation rate (SFR), atomic and molecular gas contents, and metallicities, and can be easily extended to other galaxy properties and simulations.
-Our approach begins by categorizing galaxies into central and satellite classifications, followed by their ML classification into quenched (Q) and star-forming (SF) galaxies.
-We then develop regressors specifically for the SF galaxies within both central and satellite subgroups.
-We train the model on the $(100\mathrm{h^{-1}Mpc})^3$ \simba galaxy formation simulation at $z=0$.
-Our pipeline yields robust predictions for stellar mass and metallicity and offers significant improvements for SFR and gas properties compared to previous works, achieving an unbiased scatter of less than 0.2 dex around true \simba values for the halo-$M_{\rm HI}$ relation of central galaxies.
-We also show the effectiveness of the ML-based pipelines at $z=1,2$.
-Interestingly, we find that training on fraction-based properties (e.g. $M_{\rm HI}$/$M_{*}$) and then multiplying by the ML-predicted $M_{*}$ yields improved predictions versus directly training on the property value, for many quantities across redshifts.
-However, we find that the ML-predicted scatter around the mean is lower than the true scatter, leading to artificially suppressed distribution functions at high values.
-To alleviate this, we add a ``ML scatter bias'', finely tuned to recover the true distribution functions, critical for accurate predictions of integrated quantities such as \HI\ intensity maps.
+We present a machine learning (ML) based framework, \textsc{Machine Inferred Galaxy} (MIG), designed to populate dark matter halos with galaxies in N-body simulations.
+MIG predicts galaxy stellar mass ($M_*$), star formation rate (SFR), atomic and molecular gas masses (\HI\ mass ($M_{\rm HI}$), and H$_2$ mass ($M_{\rm H2}$)), and metallicity, and can be readily extended to other galaxy properties and simulations.
+The framework first separates halos into central and satellite systems, then uses ML classifiers to distinguish star-forming (SF) from quenched (Q) galaxies, followed by separate regressors trained on the SF subgroups for both centrals and satellites.
+MIG is trained on the $(100\,h^{-1}\mathrm{Mpc})^3$ \simba\ galaxy formation simulation at $z=0$ and achieves high accuracy for key baryonic properties, including a regression score close to 0.9 for $M_{\rm HI}$ predictions of central galaxies.
+We further demonstrate its robustness at $z=1$ and $z=2$.
+Training on fractional quantities (e.g. $M_{\rm HI}/M_*$) and then rescaling by the predicted $M_*$ yields improved performance over direct predictions across all properties and redshifts.
+MIG also reproduces galaxy mass distribution functions with higher fidelity, an essential step for accurately predicting integrated quantities such as \HI\ intensity maps.
+These results establish MIG as an efficient and physically consistent tool for generating mock galaxy catalogues and baryonic tracers in large cosmological volumes for various surveys.